Mamata Banerjee suffers major injury, admitted to hospital

 “Our chairperson @MamataOfficial sustained a major injury.
 Please keep her in your prayers,” the party posted on X along with pictures of Banerjee bleeding from her forehead.

-TMC national general secretary and Mamata's nephew Abhishek Banerjee got her admitted to the hospital, according to party sources.
+TMC national general secretary Abhishek Banerjee got her admitted to the hospital, according to party sources.

+“She fell somewhere inside the home and was immediately shifted to the hospital.
+She was bleeding from the forehead and stitches were required,” her brother Kartik Banerjee told a Bengali news channel.

+According to sources, she was admitted to the Woodburn Ward of the state-run SSKM Hospital in Kolkata.

 State BJP president Sukanta Majumdar wished her a speedy recovery.